Skip to main content

 App specific emails

-Application approved (existing customer) - Sent to an existing customer when their account application is approved.
+• Application approved - existing customer (legacy) - Sent to an existing customer when their account application is approved.

-Account verification (legacy) - Sent to an existing customer when their email must be verified.
+• Account verification - Sent to an existing customer when their email must be verified.

 Shopify emails